janakaspl/google-publisher/readme.txt

 = Is this an official Google plugin? =

 Yes, this plugin is developed and supported by Google.
+[Visit Google Help Center](https://support.google.com/adsense/answer/3380626) for more information.

 = Can I use the Google Publisher Plugin on WordPress.com? =

 At this time, the Google Publisher Plugin cannot be used on WordPress.com.
+WordPress.com [does not allow](http://en.support.wordpress.com/plugins/) this plugin on its hosted sites.

+= The plugin didn’t find a location where I want to put an ad.
+How do I insert AdSense ads in those locations? =

+You can now [manually insert ads](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) in locations that you determine yourself.
+This is an easy-to-use compromise between manual insertion of snippets yourself and the plugin’s easy-to-use UI.
+You get full control plus point-and-click.
+See the [help documentation](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) for more information.

+= Why should I use this plugin as opposed to others? =

+Google officially supports this plugin and any other method of putting the AdSense snippet on your page.
+This is the only plugin that delivers the Google-suggested ad experience for your site.

+All plugins and placements must still adhere to the [AdSense Terms and Conditions](https://www.google.com/adsense/localized-terms) and it is the responsibility of the publisher to ensure that any tools used for AdSense obey those terms and conditions.
+It is usually up to the publisher to determine if your content violates ad policy or a placement is deceptive.

 == Screenshots ==